rizalresi/ToDo/README.md

 ## Test PostTodoItem with Postman

-- Create a new request.
+1 Create a new request.

-- Set the HTTP method to POST.
+2 Set the HTTP method to POST.

-- Select the Body tab.
+3 Select the Body tab.

-- Select the raw radio button.
+4 Select the raw radio button.

-- Set the type to JSON (application/json).
+5 Set the type to JSON (application/json).

-- In the request body enter JSON for a to-do item:
+6 In the request body enter JSON for a to-do item

+4. MySql

         {
   "name":"resi gautama",
   "DateTime":"2012-04-23T18:25:43.511Z",
   "Title":"Mr",
   "Description":"Im herro",
   "Complete": 50
 }

-4. MySql

-        docker run --name mysql -d -p 3306:3306 --restart always -e MYSQL_ROOT_PASSWORD=1qazZAQ! mysql:5.7

 ## ScreenShot
 ![DESIGN IMAGE](http://images.rizalresi.com/post.png?raw=true)